fassko/fassko.github.io/_posts/2019-07-24-websockets-ios-13.md

 ```

-Here again you need to take care of next PING sending yourself.
+Here again you need to take care of the next PING sending yourself.
 Easiest way is to just use DispatchQueue or Timer functionality.

 ### Close connection